Old St. Peter's Basilica: Mosaics

 The great Navicella mosaic (1305–1313) in the atrium is attributed to Giotto di Bondone.
-The giant mosaic, commissioned by Cardinal Jacopo Stefaneschi, occupied the whole wall above the entrance arcade facing the courtyard.
+This giant mosaic, commissioned by Cardinal Jacopo Stefaneschi, occupied the whole wall above the entrance arcade facing the courtyard.
 It depicted St. Peter walking on the waters.
 This extraordinary work was mainly destroyed during the construction of the new St. Peter's in the 16th century, but fragments were preserved.
-Navicella means "little ship" referring to the large boat which dominated the scene, and whose sail, filled by the storm, loomed over the horizon.
+Navicella means "little ship" referring to the large boat which dominated the scene, and whose sail—filled by storm winds—loomed over the horizon.
 Such a natural representation of a seascape was known only from ancient works of art.

 The nave ended with an arch, which held a mosaic of Constantine and Saint Peter, who presented a model of the church to Christ.
 On the walls, each having 11 windows, were frescoes of various people and scenes from both the Old and New Testament.
 According to combined statements by Ghiberti and Vasari, Giotto painted five frescoes of the life of Christ and various other panels, some of which Vasari said were "either destroyed or carried away from the old structure of St. Peter's during the building of the new walls."

-The fragment of an eighth-century mosaic, the Epiphany, is one of the very rare remaining bits of the medieval decoration of Old St. Peter's Basilica.
-The precious fragment is kept in the sacristy of Santa Maria in Cosmedin.
-It proves the high artistic quality of the destroyed mosaics.
+The fragment of an 8th-century mosaic, the Epiphany, is one of the very rare remaining pieces of the medieval decoration of Old St. Peter's Basilica.
+It is kept in the sacristy of Santa Maria in Cosmedin and proves the high artistic quality of the destroyed mosaics.
 Another one, a standing madonna, is on a side altar in the Basilica of San Marco in Florence.